Geochemical Ocean Sections Study

 The Geochemical Ocean Sections Study (GEOSECS) was a global survey of the three-dimensional distributions of chemical, isotopic, and radiochemical tracers in the ocean.
-A key objective was to investigate the deep thermohaline circulation of the ocean, using chemical tracers, including radiotracers, to establish the pathways taken by this.
+A key objective was to investigate the deep thermohaline circulation of the ocean, using chemical tracers, including radiotracers, to establish the pathways taken by them.

 Measurements included those of physical oceanographic quantities such as temperature, salinity, pressure and density, chemical / biological quantities such as total inorganic carbon, alkalinity, nitrate, phosphate, silicic acid, oxygen and apparent oxygen utilisation (AOU), and radiochemical / isotopic quantities such as carbon-13, carbon-14 and tritium.

 Program history

 The GEOSECS program began in 1967 when Henry Stommel recognized that geochemical tracers could be used to study marine mixing and circulation patterns.
 In 1968, Stommel met with Wallace Broecker, Harmon Craig, and Karl Karekin Turekian to discuss and plan the formation of a geochemical ocean program.
 The group grew over the following year, with an initial GEOSECS panel of: